 A low ESR test result may be due to:

 - low plasma protein

 - sickle cell anemia

-Some causes of abnormal ESR rates are more serious than others, but many are not a huge deal.
-That’s why it’s important not to worry too much just because your ESR levels are abnormal.
+Some causes of abnormal ESR test results are more serious than others, but many aren’t a huge concern.
+It’s important not to worry too much if your ESR test results are abnormal.
 Instead, work with your doctor to find out what’s causing your symptoms.